Was this page helpful? Yes / No

 There are ways to set up search analytics and get the user searches, but ideally, you would have them aggregated with the total number of searches and the number of documents.

-Archbee has a custom algorithm for search where you can see what your customers or team are looking for.
+Archbee features a custom algorithm for search that lets you see what your customers or team are looking for.

 Clarity